vanphan24/cluster-peering-demo/README-v2.md

 # Create Peering Connections

 5. Create Peering Acceptor on dc1 using the provided acceptor-for-dc2.yml file.
+Note: This step will establish dc1 as the Acceptor.
 ```
-kubectl apply -f  acceptor-for-dc2.yml --context dc1
+kubectl apply -f  acceptor-on-dc1-for-dc2.yaml --context dc1
 ```

 6. Notice this will create a CRD called peeringacceptors and a secret called peering-token-dc2.
 ```
-kubectl get peeringacceptors --context dc1
+kubectl get peeringacceptors --context dc1.
 ```
 ```
 kubectl get secrets --context dc1
 ```

-7. Copy peering-token-dc2 from dc1 to dc2
+7. Copy peering-token-dc2 from dc1 to dc2.
 ```
 kubectl get secret peering-token-dc2 --context dc1 -o yaml | kubectl apply --context dc2 -f -
 ```

 8. Create Peering Dialer on dc2 using the provided dialer-dc2.yml file.
-Note: This step will connect Consul on dc2 to Consul on dc1 using the peering-token
+Note: This step will establish dc2 as the Dialer and will connect Consul on dc2 to Consul on dc1 using the peering-token.
 ```
 kubectl apply -f  dialer-dc2.yml --context dc2
 ```